jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 * Adds a Paladin combination to the Ultracite armor records so the Star Paladin can have the appropriate paint
 * Adds the legendary effects to the naming rules for Ultracite Power Armor
 * Injects Ultracite Power Armor into the legendary drop lists in Power Armor to the People
+* Removes the set of Ultracite power armor and weapons from the Boston Airport
+* Adds Ultracite power armor and weapons to Proctor Teagan's vendor inventory if the player becomes a Sentinel

 **Compatibility:**
 * Requires a patch for Brotherhood Power Armor Overhaul (included in the installer)